Before the launch of Disney+, the company announced that it will also be available on Fire TV streaming devices.

 With this agreement, recently announced by Disney CEO Bob Iger at CNBC, it is clarified that the frictions that emerged in the past between the two companies have been smoothed out on this front and that therefore even Amazon Fire TV devices will welcome Disney+ together with Roku, and Apple TV.

-This means that it will be possible to access the Disney service with Amazon Fire Stick and similar products, directly using these to see the contents.
+This means that it will be possible to access Disney movies on Firestick and similar products, directly using these to see the contents.
 On the other hand, the service must necessarily rely on devices produced by third parties, considering the absence of a specific reader.

 Recall that the Disney+ launch is set for November 12 and that among the contents provided there’s Avengers: Endgame, as well as many other productions, all at the price of $6.99 per month or $69.99 billed per year.
 Disney Plus will be available in the United Kingdom, Germany, France, Italy, Spain (and more to be announced soon) starting on March 31.
 Please note: Titles may vary by territory.